 But it requires a somewhat complicated explanation so pay attention

-I think I did another optimizer video a while back – but this one is more in the mode of troubleshooting an optimization gone wild.
+I think I did another sheet good layout video a while back – but this one is more in the mode of troubleshooting and optimization gone wild.

 Why optimize?
-The optimizer can save a great deal of money by minimizing scrap.
-Also it takes a lot less time to print out the computer generated layout diagrams then it does to do them by hand.
+The material layout optimizer can save a great deal of money by minimizing scrap.
+Also, it takes a lot less time to print out the computer-generated layout diagrams then it does to do them by hand.

 There are three common sources of problems when you encounter difficulties with the optimizer.